KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/2elementvalue.md

 1. Wrap the value of the form in the `console.log()` method to see what the value of the input is.

   You could add another alert message, or log it out to the console to do so.
 Since we used the alert method already, try using `console.log()` here.
 Your `onclick` function body should look like this:

    ```javascript
   console.log(document.getElementById('order-form-input').value);
    ```

 1. In Google Chrome, open the Chrome DevTools by using keyboard shortcuts `cmd` + `option` + `i` on Macs or `F12` on Windows.

 1. Enter text in the name form field and click on the order button.
 You should see your text write to the DevTools console.
 Leave DevTools open.

+  {% hint style='tip' %}
+Notice we can leave the name blank.
+The value will be empty but the alert still displays with nothing inside.
+  {% endhint %}

 1. In Atom, place your cursor at the top of the _my-script.js_ file and press `Enter` twice.
 Place your cursor back on the first line of the file and create a constant variable named `submitOrder`.
 This will be your new function's name.

    ```javascript
   const submitOrder
    ```